-- http://conda.pydata.org/miniconda.html - Make sure you chose the python 2.7 installer. - · Save to the downloads folder - Open a terminal and run the following commands: - cd ~/Downloads - bash ./Miniconda2-version.sh (where -version which will depend on the version you download) - · Accept the default installation location. - At the end, say "yes" to have the conda python install put in your system path. - Close the terminal window. - 3.
+- Open a terminal and run the following commands: - cd Downloads - bash ./Miniconda2<stuff>.sh (<stuff> is the appropriate filename, which will depend on the version you download) - Accept the default installation location. - At the end, say "yes" to have the conda python install put in your system path. - 3.
 Install python packages.
-Open a new terminal window and run the following commands (in many distros you can right click on the desktop and select New Terminal or Open in terminal). - conda upgrade conda pip wheel setuptools - conda install numpy scipy matplotlib pillow wxpython numba h5py lxml cython numexpr - pip install fabio pyFAI hdf5plugin weave - 4.
+Open a new terminal window and run the following commands. - conda install numpy scipy matplotlib pillow wxpython h5py lxml cython - pip install -U pip setuptools wheel - pip install fabio pyFAI hdf5plugin weave - 4.
 Download RAW from sourceforge - http://sourceforge.net/projects/bioxtasraw/ - The download button on the main page should default to the right download for your OS. - 5.
 Expand the RAW download to your location of choice. - We suggest ~/raw - Make sure there are no spaces in the file path (you can check by navigating to the raw directory in a terminal window and using pwd). - In the terminal or in the graphical file manager, confirm that the file named RAW.py is in your raw directory.
 If it isn't, it's likely that when you expanded the RAW download, you ended up with unnecessary layers of directories.
 Find the directory with RAW.py in it, and make that the top level folder. - 6.
 In a terminal, change directory into the top level RAW folder - If you used the suggested path of ~/raw type: cd ~/raw - 7.
-Run RAW - python RAW, py - 8.
+Run RAW - python RAW,py - The first time RAW runs, it may take a little while to load, as it has to compile various extensions. - 8.
 RAW is now installed.
 Enjoy! - If you want, see the section on making a desktop shortcut for RAW. - If RAW doesn't work, check out the solutions to common problems.